Flowtrica/n8n-workflows/README.md

 ## 📝 License

-This repository is open-source and provided under the [MIT License](LICENSE).
+This repository is open-source and provided under the [Apache 2.0 License](LICENSE).
 Feel free to use, adapt, and build upon these examples in your own projects.